-Your holiday homes bookings, are they down as a result of adverse winter weather?
+Your holiday homes bookings are down as a result of the corona virus?

-The weather plays a major part in your business.
-From guests delaying making a booking until the weather “improves” so the booking cycle becomes shorter, to the impact it has on our guest’s actual holiday time with us.
+Whether it’s media hype or a genuine health concern, an extremely rare event, such as the corona virus impacts massively on any tourism business.
+It impacts on guests delaying making a booking until the situation “improves” so the booking cycle becomes shorter, or on a guest’s actual holiday time with us.

-Here are 10 things to do if adverse weather has affected your bookings and your holiday homes bookings are down
+Here are 10 things to do if adverse external factors have affected your bookings and your holiday homes bookings are down

 1. Be proactive

 It’s all about your mindset.
-Sitting back, doing nothing, accepting it, just waiting for winter to pass won’t help you or your finances.
-So no more “well it happens”, “it’s winter after all”.
+Sitting back, doing nothing, accepting it, just waiting for virus to pass won’t help you or your finances.
+So no more “this is how it is”, “it’s a pandemic”.
 Instead make a decision and a commitment to yourself to be proactive.
 Yes, this will mean putting more time and effort into your marketing to chase the bookings.
 But commit to this extra push.

 2. Acknowledge, Address and Reassure

-Don’t ignore the weather, acknowledge that the weather in your area has indeed been horrendous recently.
-Then address peoples’ concerns about issues such as road closures and turn any negatives you can into positives.
+Don’t ignore the virus, acknowledge it’s here.
+Then address peoples’ concerns about issues such as tourism hot spot closures and turn any negatives you can into positives.
 Reassurance is a key card to play and guests will need more reassurance than normal, to counteract the pictures they’ve seen on TV.
+For example, what better way to keep yourself out of harm’s way than a walk on the nearby isolated cliff top path or out on the moors.
+Take photos of the local landscape, the unpopulated areas and use these to your advantage.

 3. Talk about your specific area

-Potential guests may well think the whole of your area is a no-go area when they see reports on te news.
-The media plays a big part in this misconception and I too have fallen for it; assuming a few years ago that the whole of Somerset was affected by flooding.
-My uncle who lives there soon put me right.
-So your potential guests will no doubt be led into thinking the same.
+Potential guests may well think the whole of your area is a no-go area when they see reports on the news.
+The media plays a big part in this misconception.

 4. Contact your regular guests personally